calmm-js/kefir.react.html/README.md

 where `observable` refers to a Kefir observable.
 The resulting `div` always shows the latest value produced by the observable.

+Aside from children, lifting of observables also descends into individual `style` attribute values.

 ### Mount attribute

 The `mount` attribute on a lifted element